 We acknowledge the land of the Gadigal People and pay our respects to elders past and present.

 At The Village Works, our mission is to create thriving and connected communities through the transformative power of art, culture and education.
-Grounded in a community cultural development framework, we strive to foster well-being, and equity by producing dynamic workshop programs, innovative audio projects and immersive live art events.
+Grounded in a community cultural development framework, we strive to foster well-being, and equity by producing innovative audio projects, dynamic workshop programs, and immersive live art events in collaboration with children and wider communities

 By collaborating with artists and specialists in children's education, health and social justice, we aim to empower individuals, amplify diverse voices, and ignite positive change.
 It is the hope of The Village Works that we are able to (re)connect and (re)imagine the power of a village in our lives.